 The above anecdote certainly ties in with certain less attractive characteristics mentioned in Count de Mauny – Friend of Royalty, by Seweryn Chomet.

 In 1931, the Count was residing at Weligama, and his son, Victor Alexander, was residing at “Boxmead“, Turret Road (now Dharmapala Mawatha), Colombo.

-The book, “The Gardens of Taprobane” by The Count de Mauny, edited by Bernard Miall, was published in London in 1937 by Williams and Norgate.
-This book is all about his Taprobane Island home, and includes several black and white photos of the villa and the gardens.
-He has also the authored two other books titled “The Peace of Suffering 1914-1918” and “Gardening in Ceylon.”
+The book, “The Gardens of Taprobane” by Count de Mauny, edited by Bernard Miall, and published in London in 1937 by Williams and Norgate is all about his Taprobane Island home.
+It includes several black and white photos of the villa and the gardens.
+He has also authored two other books titled “The Peace of Suffering 1914-1918” and “Gardening in Ceylon.”

-Many renowned writers such as Paul Bowles, Robin Maugham, Shaun Mandy and Norah Burke have also given a graphicalaccounts of the Taprobane Island.
+Many renowned writers such as Paul Bowles, Robin Maugham, Shaun Mandy and Norah Burke have also given graphical accounts of the Taprobane Island.

 On the death of his mother, Maurice inherited the family home.
 He then sold it and shared the proceeds of 17,000 francs with his brother Roger and sister Suzanne-Marie.